 1940/50s

-RW was still the largest of its kind providing 60,000 items with its 130 employees.
-The company began custom cabinetry.
+RW was still the largest of its kind, providing 60,000 items with its 130 employees.
+The company began manufacturing custom cabinetry.
 This shift coincided with the introduction of Formica to the marketplace.

 1960/70s